The Enneagram and Mental Illness: Understand Each Type's Predispositions

 - Overworking to achieve recognition and success

-- Constantly seeking validation from others
+- Constantly seeking external validation

-- Difficulty acknowledging personal flaws or failures
+- Difficulty acknowledging personal flaws

 Moderate – Escalating Narcissistic Behaviors

-- Experiencing stress-related physical symptoms (e.g., hypertension)
+- Stress-related physical symptoms (e.g., hypertension)

-Severe - Full-blown Narcissistic Personality Disorder
+Severe – Full-Blown Narcissistic Personality Disorder

 - Justifying unethical behavior to reach goals

-- Reacting with hostility or rage when challenged or criticized
+- Hostility or rage when criticized

 Unhealthy Spirals: Case Studies in Narcissism and Imposter Syndrome

-- Sophia, a high-achieving student, struggles with imposter syndrome:
+Sophia, a high-achieving student battling imposter syndrome

 Negative Coping Mechanisms – The Achiever’s Maladaptive Strategies